bobtsang/bobtsang.github.io/_posts/2020-04-28-Data-Warehousing.markdown

 ![tree is not for this.use things properly]({{site.baseurl}}/resources/data-cube.png)
   - **Dimensions** are perspective used to analyze the data.
   - **Dimensional level** means granularity.
+  > In many ways, the data warehouse is only as good as the dimension attributes
   - **Facts** are associated with numberical measures.

 ### Data Warehouse Architecture